 You can safely prepare and seadas surgelarle between two sheets of parchment paper.
 You have to thaw it in the refrigerator overnight before frying.
 Honestly I do not recommend to fry from frozen because inevitably in or out will darken too, or the filling will remain a bit 'cold and not very streamlined.

-Let me point out a few variations: the cheese that melts can add the same amount of flour 0 instead of semolina, If you prefer.
+OPTIONS: the cheese that melts can add the same amount of flour 0 instead of semolina, If you prefer.
 And in the dough of seadas in Nuoro is also added an egg every half a kilo of flour and the amount of lard reduced to 20 grams per kilo of semolina.